pritamps/pritamps.github.io/_posts/2017-08-19-week-2-part-3-optimise.markdown

 latexscript: js/katex_render.js
 ---

-Well come to Part 3 of explaining logistic regression using neural networks!
+Welcome to Part 3 of explaining logistic regression using neural networks!
 We gave a medium size picture of the whole thing in [Part 1][week-2-part-1] and then defined the optimization problem in [Part 2][week-2-part-2].
-In this episode, we'll first develop an algorithm to solve it by iterating through the examples and then use the awesome power of matrices to go through all examples once.
+In this episode, we'll first develop an algorithm to solve the problem by iterating through the examples, and then use the awesome power of vectorization to go through all examples at once.
 So, let's get started, yeah?

 Remember the problem?
 No?
 Here it is again: